Ave-Sergeev/Ave-Sergeev/README.md

-## Hi, my name is Artem, i am a backend developer using the Scala/Rust language 👋
+## Hi, my name is Artem, i am a backend developer using the Scala/Rust languages 👋

 ---